Loading...

 If the board fails to maintain common areas or properly fund reserves, homeowners can file complaints with the DCA or take legal action.

 Challenge Board Actions: If your HOA board violates any of these duties (selective enforcement, conflicts of interest, lack of transparency, improper procedures), you have grounds to challenge fines and board decisions.
-Document violations and file DCA complaints or legal action.
+Document the violations and raise them through your ADR procedure or in court (and, for ADR, open-meeting, or records failures, notify the DCA Association Regulation unit).
 Use our AI auditor to identify board duty violations in your case.

 New Jersey courts apply a "reasonableness" standard to HOA enforcement.
 Understanding this standard is critical because it gives you multiple grounds to challenge excessive or improper fines.